f5devcentral/f5-demo-consul/README.md

 2\.
 Using an External Python script
 ----------------------------------

-The F5 Python SDK can be used with the Consul API to query for pool members.
+The F5 Python SDK can be used (externally, not on the BIG-IP itself) with the Consul API to query for pool members.
 This is useful in cases where you are using a dynamic range of pool member ports (i.e. with Registrator).

 ```
 % python update.py --bigip-host 10.1.1.5 --consul-service f5-demo-app-8080 --pool-name python_pool